Fast, secure, risk-free booking guaranteed.

 Take on world-class objectives in some of Alberta’s finest ski mountaineering areas

-On this ski tour based out of the Lake Louise Alpine Center, you will be spending the long weekend climbing and skiing some of the Rockies’ greatest peaks.
+On this ski tour, you will be spending the long weekend climbing and skiing some of the Rockies’ greatest peaks.
 In mid-to-late March, the days are long and warm and the snowpack is well-settled—conditions are perfect for climbing and skiing the high peaks in and around Lake Louise, Field B.C, and North towards Jasper on the 93N.
 If conditions allow it (and they usually do), ascend one of the Canadian Rockies’ superb objectives, such as Mt.
 Victoria’s north summit, Cathedral Peak, Mt Field, Cirque Peak, Crowfoot Mountain, or Mt.
 Hector.

 Guided ski touring with AAA is unreal.
 I keep coming back for more and only get more addicted!
 The knowledge of conditions and routes is deep enough that you can have excellent days even when most people choose to stay in.
 I’ll be back!